Go to the list of all blogs

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where XOM declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .

-The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 61 cases where XOM's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
+The RSI Oscillator points to a transition from a downward trend to an upward trend -- in cases where XOM's RSI Indicator exited the oversold zone, of 18 resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 The Tickeron PE Growth Rating for this company is (best 1 - 100 worst), pointing to outstanding earnings growth.
 The PE Growth rating is based on a comparative analysis of stock PE ratio increase over the last 12 months compared against S&P 500 index constituents.